RebeccaBarbera/LAB2_project_group_13/README.md

 The MCC results for the cross-validation folds are shown in [MCC_per_fold](6_SVM/MCC_per_fold/MCC_PER_FOLD.png).

 ## 7. Performance Evaluation
-### The Vonhejine model
+### The von Heijne model

-The VonHejine model performance was assessed using the [VH_bench.ipynb](7_performance_evalutation/VonHejine_perf/script/VH_bench.ipynb) script, which implement the full benchmarking pipeline.
+The von Heijne model performance was assessed using the [VH_bench.ipynb](7_performance_evalutation/VonHejine_perf/script/VH_bench.ipynb) script, which implement the full benchmarking pipeline.

 ##### Methodology: